sunlicai/EMT-DLFR/README.md

 ## Contact
 If you have any questions, feel free to contact us.

-Licai Sun: sunlicai2019@ia.ac.cn, or Zheng Lian: lianzheng2016@ia.ac.cn
+Licai Sun: licai.sun@oulu.fi, or Zheng Lian: lianzheng2016@ia.ac.cn